 The Blendtec is known for it’s sleek and sexy design.
 Very easy to clean, and it’s one touch “smoothie” button makes blending green smoothies super easy.
 If you want the blender Jadah uses, you can buy it with free shipping here: Blendtec.
 Save even more money with the Reconditioned Blendtec.
 Both type of blenders offer a 3-payment plan option.
-Enter promo code 460868 to get free shipping.
+Click on any of our Blendtec links, then enter your zip code at checkout to get free shipping.

 The most affordable way to buy a high-speed blender with an awesome 5-8 year warranty is to buy the company refurbished blenders.
 Jen bought and uses the Reconditioned Vitamix.
-You can own it for $329 with free shipping.
+You can own one for $259 with free shipping.
 Buy it here: Reconditioned Vitamix.

 Best blenders on a budget

 Many people are happy with their Ninja Blenders.
 It’s a little tougher to blend kale to a smooth texture, but with a little pre-blend of just your leafy greens and water, it can be done.
 The newest Ninja blender now has a single serve blender option.
 Definitely a great starter blender that you can get on Amazon: Ninja BL660 Professional Blender with Single Serve